Yuting66621/FHIR-Immunization-Location-Map/README.md

 - OpenStreetMap for map tiles

 ## Assignment
-This project was completed as a class assignment for CHIP690.297 (Developing Health Apps with JavaScript and FHIR) at UNC-Chapel Hill.# FHIR-Immunization-Location-Map
+This project was completed as a class assignment for CHIP690.297 (Developing Health Apps with JavaScript and FHIR) at UNC-Chapel Hill.